Why hire a professional trainer rather than train my dog myself?

 The vast majority of recovered pets make get back home due, either directly or indirectly, to the flyers posted about them.
 Pet tracking tells where to put up those flyers to maximize the chances of reaching the right people and getting your pet home safe and sound.

-Why would I have Helping Hounds run the search for my lost pet rather than run it myself?
+Why would I have Helping Hounds LLC run the search for my lost pet rather than run it myself?

-The main reason Helping Hounds offers this service is that a modern, thorough lost pet search is very labor intensive and incredibly time consuming.
+The main reason Helping Hounds LLC offers this service is that a modern, thorough lost pet search is very labor intensive and incredibly time consuming.
 It involves myriad tasks, including but not limited to:

 - pet tracking to starting and frequently update a blog and a Facebook page;